Alfred A. Reboli

 Victor Reboli, one of Alfred cousins, also served in the navy during WWII.

-Alfred and his sister Mary were very close.
+Alfred and his sister Mary were very close, probably because they were very close in age.
 She was very proud of his service, but she remained very somber while speaking about his death.

 Alfred's parents were born in Italy and immigrated to the United States.